kraghavan/simpleExpressApp/README.md

-# POST Request in Expressjs 4
+# Simple api server app using Expressjs 4

 Clone or Download code and run
 1. Install the npm dependencies